yohnz/hexo-theme-card/README.md

 ### The change

 - set the page more wider
 - set the navigator menu support different language

-- change the style of sidebar
+- modified the style of sidebar
 - move the 'link' to the bottom
+- modified the tags page

   ​